 Heading to Amsterdam?
-Read my earlier post on An Overview of Amsterdam for Every First Timer to get you started.
+Start with this post An Overview of Amsterdam for Every First Timer.

 1. Appelgeback (apple tart)